Stirling Moss, Aston Martin DBR/1, May 11, 1958, Targa Florio…

 The doomed Parnell/Thompson Aston DB3/3 earlier in the race prior to its demise (Getty)

-In a race of rapidly changing fortunes the Baird/Salvadori Ferrari 225S had gone from from 4th to 1st in little more than an hour, but in a final twist of fate, on its last pit stop, the jack intended to lift the car sank into the patch of tarmac, softened by the earlier Aston DB3 fire!
-The loss of time was sufficient to let the Collins/Griffith DB3 into the lead with just an hour of the race to run.
-That pairing duly won despite an exhaust valve breaking an hour before the events end, from the two privateer Ferrari 225S’ driven by Cole/Whitehead and Baird/Salvadori.
+In a race of rapidly changing fortunes, the Baird/Salvadori Ferrari 225S had gone from fourth to first in little more than an hour.
+Still, in a final twist of fate, on its last pit stop, the jack intended to lift the car sank into the patch of tarmac, softened by the earlier Aston DB3 fire!
+The loss of time was sufficient to put the Collins/Griffith DB3 into the lead with just an hour of the race left.
+That pairing duly won despite an exhaust valve breaking an hour before the event’s end, from the two privateer Ferrari 225S’ driven by Cole/Whitehead and Baird/Salvadori.

 Collins in the winning Aston DB3 early in the race (unattributed)